Dric/wp-activity/readme.txt

 You have to modify the `$no_admin_mess` var line 33 of wp-activity.php and set it to **true**.

+= I use custom posts, and the activity related to them is not logged ! =

+Unless custom posts are not processed by Wordpress the same way as regular posts, I can't track custom posts changes (or I don't know how).

-= I have a poor hosting, is your plugin a big fat resources consumer ? = I also have a poor hosting, so I try to keep my plugin as light as I can ; the admin scripts and css files are only loaded when needed.
+= I have a poor hosting, is your plugin a big fat resources consumer ? =

+I also have a poor hosting, so I try to keep my plugin as light as I can ; the admin scripts and css files are only loaded when needed.
 Best-Performance tips :